Book Coaching Session

 So what to do?

-Well, there are 3 things that you absolutely should NOT do and 3 things you should ABSOLUTELY do.
+Well, there are three things that you should ABSOLUTELY NOT do and three things you should ABSOLUTELY do.

-Firstly, we need to understand why emailing can empower such an argy-bargy attitude in people that wouldn’t say boo to a goose face-to-face?
+Firstly, we need to understand why emailing can empower such an argy-bargy attitude in people that wouldn’t say boo to a goose?

-Emails create a safe barrier between the sender and the receiver, which emboldens aggression from the sender – safe in the knowledge that they don’t have to look the person in the eye and deal with any immediate consequences (like reciprocal aggression).
+Emails create a safe barrier between the sender and the receiver.
+Senders can find themselves emboldened with aggression – safe in the knowledge that they don’t have to look the person in the eye and deal with any immediate consequences (like reciprocal aggression).

-Yet if the same person accidentally bumped your trolley in the checkout queue at Tesco, you’d probably impulsively apologise to them for just existing.
+Yet if the same person accidentally bumped your trolley in the checkout queue in Tesco, you’d probably impulsively apologise to them for just existing.

 And angry client emails are the same.

-You may often receive one late at night after you’ve had a long session with the client earlier that day, or perhaps on a Sunday morning while they’re reading the financial papers.
+You may often receive one late at night after you’ve had a long session with the client earlier that day.
+Or perhaps on a Sunday morning whilst they’re reading the financial papers.

-And if you can recognise this, then you’re halfway there.
+If you can recognise this then you’re halfway there.

-• Try and answer their (multiple) questions… to be helpful.
+2. Try and answer their (multiple) questions (to be helpful).

-• Reply by email…..because it seems the most convenient.
+3. Reply by email (because it seems the most convenient).

 You think you’re helping by providing a good service and rational thinking.